 Rule Reference: §809.51(b)

-Boards must be aware that, the parent must receive written notification at least 15 calendar days prior to any termination of CCS.
+Boards must inform staff members that the parent must receive written notification at least 15 calendar days prior to any termination of CCS.

 Rule Reference: §809.71

-Boards must also be aware that unreported changes may be cause for not redetermining eligibility at the 12-month eligibility determination.
+Boards must also inform staff members that unreported changes may be cause for not redetermining eligibility at the 12-month eligibility determination.

 D-802.a: Unreported Cessation of Work, Education, or Job Training

-Boards must be aware that if a parent fails to report a cessation of work, education, or job training, but the discovery is made after the parent has already resumed participation in work, education, or job training, then care should continue.
+Boards must inform staff members that if a parent fails to report a cessation of work, education, or job training, but the discovery is made after the parent has already resumed participation in work, education, or job training, then care should continue.

 If parent does not report a permanent cessation of work, education, or training that has already exceeded three months (90 days) and the Board contractor discovers that one has occurred, care must be terminated with proper notice to the parent.
 Prior to making a determination to end care, however, the Board contractor must verify that the parent has not resumed participation in any activity at any level.